rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 # ML Experiment Management

 ## Study goal
-The purpose of this tutorial is to introduce you to manage machine learning experiments using [MLFlow](https://mlflow.org/).
-Within an experiment we will capture the relationships among configurable parameters, machine learning code, the input data, output result, and performance metrics.
-Using experiment management we can also guarantee the reproducibility of a machine learning algorithm.
+The purpose of this tutorial is to study the management of machine learning experiments using [MLFlow](https://mlflow.org/).
+Within an experiment we study how to capture the relationships among configurable parameters, machine learning code, the input data, output result, and performance metrics.
+Using experiment management we study the reproducibility of a machine learning algorithm.

 MLFlow is a popular framework for machine learning experiment management.
 It provides many functions such as follows: